 Meanwhile, businesses in the area were discarding items that are perfectly usable for artwork such as paper with the wrong logo on it, fabric samples from interior designers, industrial discards, and other materials.
 Anne Marie realized there was an opportunity to solve both problems with one solution and formed SCRAP.

-Over 37 years later, SCRAP diverts more than 250 tons of reusable art supplies from the wastestream on an annual basis (that’s 500,000 pounds or the equivalent of a blue whale & 33 elephants); these materials end up in the hands over over 38,000 artists, educators, students, and nonprofits throughout San Francisco and the Bay Area.
-Our creative reuse programming has grown to include workshops, Teacher Materials Giveaways, field trips, free art tables at community events, and creative reuse art exhibitions.
+Four decades later, SCRAP diverts more than 250 tons of reusable art supplies from the waste stream annually.
+These materials end up in the hands of tens of thousands of artists, educators, students, and nonprofits throughout San Francisco and the Bay Area.
+Our creative reuse programming has grown to include workshops, Teachers’ Give-Aways, field trips, art tables at community events, and creative reuse art exhibitions.
 All of our activities serve to educate, reuse materials, and inspire creativity.